How to Screenshot on Huawei Phone: 6 Reliable Methods (2026)

 Sometimes.
 Thin protectors under 0.4 mm usually pass.

-In our testing on the P30 Pro, a thicker 0.5 mm protector hurt recognition badly, while a thinner 0.3 mm protector kept it reliable.
+A thicker 0.5 mm protector can hurt recognition badly, while a thinner 0.3 mm protector usually keeps it reliable.
 If your knuckle taps suddenly fail after fitting a new protector, that is the first place to check, and you can always fall back to the three-finger swipe or the hardware button combo while you wait for a thinner protector to arrive.

 Can I take a screenshot on a Huawei tablet the same way?